-Reassembly of the pump (standard component method)
+Reassembly of the two-piece bracket pump (standard)

 Lifting and handling heavy equipment poses a crush hazard.
 Use caution during lifting and handling and wear appropriate Personal Protective Equipment (PPE, such as steel-toed shoes, gloves, etc.) at all times.
 Seek assistance if necessary.